opencog/docker/indigo/README.md

 ## Running
 Most subdirectories contain a pair of scripts: `run.sh` and `stop.sh`.
 These will run and stop the containers defined in that directory.

+# Design
+Building a well-designed system using docker and ROS is impossible at this point in time (as of spring 2016).
+This is because the way that Docker does networking is in direct conflict with how ROS does networking.
+Worse, the way that Docker does networking is changing (for Swarm), while ROS will also change, with a completely different messaing sysem for ROS2.
+It will be a while before the dust settles and there's a coherent networking policy.

+There are three reasonable design choices:

+* Put OpenCog and ROS in the same Docker container.
+This is ugly and unpleasant, and not a reasonable design choice at all, but it's the one we take, because nothing else works.

+* Put Eva blender and vision in one Docker container, (or maybe two containers, one for blender, and one for vision) and OpenCog in a third container.
+This is an ideal design, but cannot be made to work due to conflicting networking models.

+* Put every ROS node into its own container.
+This would result in a half-dozen to a dozen or more containers, and becomes a manageability
+  issue: too many containers to correctly build, set up, monitor, and run.
+Might work for some super-admin with superman-cloud-fu, but is way too complicated for us AI scientists.
+Also, at this time, it also won't work, due to design limiations/flaws with Docker+ROS networking.

+Below is a discussion and notes about the issues that block the second and third design points.

+Main issue: a ROS publisher inside a Docker container cannot be subscribed to outside of a Docker container.
+There are several ways to set this up and try to hack around it.

+Version A: Default Docker networking.